iqbalyarkhan/old-website/content/2020-06-21--Recursion.md

 This is also known as the subset problem

 **Base Case**
 This would occur when we're given just a single character.
-In that case, we'll push that character to the `perms` vector and return.
+In that case, we'll push that character to the `ans` vector and return.

 **Problem size**
 This is equal to the number of characters in the string